 At EXOS, Phillips works directly with the nutrition team and also coordinates research efforts to help EXOS stay on the cutting-edge of sports science.

-Maurer has presented at several national conferences for professional associations and on-behalf of sports nutrition brands including the National Strength and Conditioning Association, Collegiate and Professional Sports Dietitians Association, Collegiate Strength and Conditioning Coaches Association, Gatorade, Glazier Clinic, Hammer Strength Clinics, NCAA, Tennessee Athletic Trainers Society and has presented webinars for The National Dairy Council and The Southeast United Dairy Industry Association.
+Maurer has presented at several national conferences for professional associations and on behalf of sports nutrition brands including Gatorade, The National Strength and Conditioning Association, Collegiate and Professional Sports Dietitians Association, Collegiate Strength and Conditioning Coaches Association, Glazier Clinic, Hammer Strength Clinics, NCAA, Tennessee Athletic Trainers Society and the National Basketball Strength Coaches Association and has presented webinars for The National Dairy Council and The Southeast United Dairy Industry Association.

 Prior to her appointment at Tennessee, Maurer was the sports dietitian and an assistant strength and conditioning coach at the University of Colorado, Boulder.
 There she oversaw nutrition services for all teams and was also the strength coach for women’s tennis, men’s and women’s golf, cheer, dance and assisted with football.

 Maurer serves on the board of directors for The Collegiate and Professional Sports Dietitians Association (CPSDA).
 She is a board certified specialist in sports dietetics (CSSD) and a certified strength and conditioning specialist (CSCS).
 She is a member of the Academy of Nutrition and Dietetics (AND), Collegiate and Professional Sports Dietitians Association (CPSDA) as well as the National Strength and Conditioning Association (NSCA).